A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

 In contrast to Hettinger's Conditional Counterfactual Parallel Trends Between Treated and Control, we require

 This means that there is \textit{no unmeasured time-varying confounding} -- no unmeasured factor causing air pollution to be systematically different in the periods before and after China’s ban, after accounting for confounding factors.
 Assembling an adequate set of covariates to justify this assumption relies on domain knowledge.
 Its plausibility can be strengthened by adjusting for seasonal and/or long-term trends, e.g., through inclusion of a time variable in the adjustment set.
-Note that in this setting, we do not have to worry about time-varying confounding affected by past exposure, because China’s ban being enacted should not affect confounders like meteorology and population density in Indonesia.
-However, we must pay careful attention to any other policies with the potential to make air pollution, conditional on covariates, systematically different in the $B=0$ and $B=1$ time periods -- see discussion of this in Section \ref{sec:discussion}.
+Note that while China's ban being enacted should not affect confounders like meteorology and population density in Indonesia, we must pay careful attention to any other policies with the potential to make air pollution, conditional on covariates, systematically different in the $B=0$ and $B=1$ time periods -- see discussion of this in Section \ref{sec:discussion}.

 Lastly, in contrast to Hettinger's Conditional Counterfactual Parallel Trends Among Treated Between Doses, we require

 This means that there is \textit{no unmeasured spatial confounding}, in other words we would expect the post-policy air quality to be the same at all dump sites with covariates $\mathbf{X}$, if they were assigned dose $\delta$ (regardless of their observed port proximity).
 The plausibility of this assumption may be strengthened by adjusting for region-specific fixed effects (in our case, province).